JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 >Lawyers Title company supplied links to the all Townhome Village @ Cedar Hills Washington County records

 The Washington County record CCR BOOK 1060, PAGE 566 specifies unit 43 and unit 44 have the same amount of Interest in General Common Elements.
-There seems to be no contradictions to The Washington County record CCR BOOK 1060, PAGE 566-571 are at the end of this document.
+The Washington County record CCR BOOK 1060, PAGE 566-571 are at the end of this document.
+There seems to be no contradictions on file to this data.

 **Section 3.3 Unit Designation** table, page 569, shows units 43 and 44 have 1,252 sq.ft of floor space and with 1.8765 Percentage of Interest in General Common Elements.
 That equals 1,252 X 1.8765 = 2,350 sq.ft ownership in the General Common area.
 My measurements agree with this number.

 **General Common Elements** page 570 states:
->Each unit shall be **entitled to percentage ownership in the general common elements** as set forth above in Section 3.3 and shall be liable for the general common expenses in the game proportion.
+>Each unit shall be **entitled to percentage ownership in the general common elements** as set forth above in Section 3.3 and shall be liable for the general common expenses in the same proportion.

 We are unit 43.
 This arial view shows that units 43 and 44 do not have the same amount of Interest in General Common Elements.
 The HOA and Kappes-Miller for the last 3 years have maintained the that the 40% of our backyard outlined in yellow is General Common Elements that we are no allow to use